1. We just bought an above-ground pool and know absolutely nothing about water chemistry. Where do we begin?

 9. What is the best type of filter for our pool?

 – Generally, a sand filter is a low-maintenance, economical, fairly efficient filtering system.
+A variety of different filter media types are now available that can increase the quality and efficiency of filtration when using a sand filter tank.

 – A cartridge filter is more efficient (clearer water), but requires more maintenance.
 Cartridges must be taken out of the filter and cleaned regularly and should be replaced yearly as a minimum.
 Replacement cartridges may range in price from $30 to $300.